marcusalenius/marcusalenius.github.io/markdown/attention.md

 <div class="body-image">
     <video src="attention-table-dot-products.mp4"></video>
-    <div class="image-text">For each row, we compute the the product with the word in each column.</div>
+    <div class="image-text">For each row, we compute the the dot product with the word in each column.</div>
 </div>

 We now have a table of dot products which tell us how similar each word is to every other word.
 Using some linear algebra notation we can write this table of dot products in a succinct way.
 If we take all embedding vectors of our words and stack them as rows in a matrix that we will call $X$, we can compute the matrix of dot products by doing matrix multiplication of $X$ and a transposed version of $X$.
 That is $XX^T$.